geotrev/bulba/README.md

 - Lifecycle methods (including the native callbacks)
 - Zero dependencies

-The package implements the same light-weight dynamic dom rendering mechanism used in [reef](https://github.com/cferdinandi/reef) (built by Chris Ferdinandi).
+The package implements the same light-weight dom model used in [reef](https://github.com/cferdinandi/reef) (built by Chris Ferdinandi).
 The result is lightning fast render times (under a millisecond)! ⚡⚡⚡

 🕹 **Table of Contents**